 Ohio, for example, funneled $2.6 million of its VOCA assistance money to fund a statewide trauma recovery network.
 Comprised of five hospitals and five service organizations, the network aims to address psychosocial issues that can complicate a crime victim’s recovery, including the need for safe housing, legal advocacy, mental health counseling, and basic needs like food and clothing.

 In California, Los Angeles Metropolitan Churches was recently approved for VOCA funding for the first time.
-It’s one of the few groups working directly with African-American survivors of violence in South Los Angeles.
+It’s one of few groups working directly with African-American survivors of violence in South Los Angeles.

 There is no national documentation of how many gunshot survivors receive VOCA support, but victim advocates and administrators have leapt at the opportunity to distribute federal resources more equitably.

 “Okay, there are several billion dollars on the table.
 Maybe this is finally the moment when we can achieve racial equity and equal access for all underserved victims, without having to take dollars away from groups that have historically been funded and also need those resources,” said Shari Silberstein, executive director of Equal Justice USA, a national justice-reform organization that has been helping groups like Los Angeles Metropolitan Churches access VOCA grants.